arbor-sim/arbor/doc/tutorial/single_cell_swc.rst

 a CV has an impact on the accuracy of the results of the simulation.
 Usually, smaller CVs are more accurate because they simulate the continuous nature of a neuron more closely.

-The user controls the discretisation using a *cv_policy*.
+The user controls the discretisation using a :class:`arbor.cv_policy`.
 There are a few different policies to choose from, and they can be composed with one another.
 In this example, we would like the "soma" region to be a single CV, and the rest of the morphology to be comprised of CVs with a maximum length of 1 μm:

 .. code-block:: python